JasonBock/BenchmarkInvestigations/README.md

 This is a test to see what happens when a null check is added for a parameter to a method.

+## `ConstructionViaTuples`

+This is a test to see if there's any difference in assigining property values via "traditional" setting and tuples.

 ## `DynamicInvocations`

 This is a test to see how much cost is involved in using `dynamic` to call a method.